 6.1 Lake Skannatati.
 2001 [MICHAEL WARREN]

 0.00 The section begins at the Lake Skannatati parking area off Seven Lakes Drive.
 Follow the shore of Lake Skannatati north through the parking area.
-At the northeast end of the lake, where the Arden-Surebridge Trail (A-SB) (red triangle on white) starts to the right, turn left into the woods and follow its north shore.
-About halfway along the north shore, the Long Path veers away from the lake, crests over a small ridge and drops back to the west arm of the lake.
+At the northeast end of the lake, where the Arden-Surebridge Trail (A-SB) (red triangle on white) starts on the right, turn left into the woods and follow the north shore of the lake.
+About halfway along the north shore, the Long Path veers away from the lake, goes over a small ridge and drops back to the west arm of the lake.
 After undulating up and down along the lake's western shore, the trail crosses the lake's swampy inlet stream and begins a series of longer ups and downs.